 All are welcome here.
 OEFFA values diversity within our organization and at our annual conference.
 Like in ecological agriculture, diversity plays an important role in cultivating symbiotic and sustainable relationships between both plants and humans.
 A community that embraces everyone regardless of race, nationality, creed, political belief, gender identity, sexual orientation, age, or ability braves the harshest season and bears the sweetest fruit.

 If you have concerns about enjoying the conference due to physical limitations or accessibility issues, please let us know and we'll work with you to try to find a solution.

 Workshops are subject to change.
-Detailed workshop descriptions are now available (pdf).
-With almost 80 workshops, covering everything from commercial production, livestock, food and farm policy, urban agriculture, research, sustainable living, and more, OEFFA's conference has something to offer everyone!
+Detailed workshop descriptions are now available in the conference program (pdf).
+With more than 70 workshops, covering everything from commercial production, livestock, food and farm policy, urban agriculture, research, sustainable living, and more, OEFFA's conference has something to offer everyone!

 Enjoy an expanded Exhibit Hall which now has more booths, larger equipment displays, and hospitality areas!
 As always, the trade show will be packed with a diversity of vendors, offering you a one-stop shopping experience.
 You'll find businesses that can help you find your market, products that you can use on your farm or in your backyard, services that will help your farm or homestead succeed, quality locally-produced merchandise for your pantry and home, and useful information from knowledgeable nonprofit and educational institutions.
 Be sure to check out all that the Exhibit Hall has to offer, including OEFFAstead—home to all things OEFFA in the trade show.